Domenico Mittica: Biography

-After the Italy's entry in the Second World War Mittica was recalled into service with the MVSN and given command of the 45th Assault Blackshirt Legion "Alto Adige", landing in Durres on 30 December 1940.
-Attached to the 11th Infantry Division Brennero, the legion participated in the Greco-Italian War, helping repel a Greek offensive on Tepelenë on February 9–12, 1941 and participating in the final advance into Greece in April.
+After the Italy's entry in the Second World War Mittica was recalled into service with the MVSN and given command of the 45th Assault Blackshirt Legion "Alto Adige", landing in Durrës on 30 December 1940.
+Attached to the 11th Infantry Division Brennero, the legion participated in the Greco-Italian War, helping repel a Greek offensive on Tepelenë on 9–12 February 1941 and participating in the final advance into Greece in April.
 After the fall of Greece Mittica returned to Turin, where in August 1941 he took over the direction of the fortnightly magazine Vent'anni, replacing Ather Capelli.
 On 6 June 1942 he returned once again to the front, replacing Niccolò Nicchiarelli at the head of the 63rd Assault Blackshirt Legion "Tagliamento", fighting on the Eastern Front as part of the 8th Army, being awarded his third War Cross for military valor and fourth silver medal for military valor, as well as the German Iron Cross second class, for having repelled a Soviet offensive on the Don river in September 1942.
 In early December 1942, shortly before the beginning of Operation Little Saturn, Mittica left the command of "Tagliamento" and returned to Italy, arriving in Turin on 18 December.
 Here he became a lecturer in Military Culture at the Royal University of Turin on behalf of the Ministry of National Education.
-On May 4, 1943, Mussolini appointed him inspector of the PNF, reporting directly to the National Secretary of the Party, but on July 25, with the fall of Fascism, he lost all his posts.
+On 4 May 1943, Mussolini appointed him inspector of the PNF, reporting directly to the National Secretary of the Party, but on 25 July with the fall of Fascism, he lost all his posts.

 After the armistice of Cassibile he joined the Italian Social Republic, becoming a member of the Republican Fascist Party of Turin.
 On 23 October 1943 he was promoted to console generale (brigadier general) and appointed Commander of the 1st Blackshirt Zone, later renamed 1st Republican National Guard Zone, as well as Inspector of the Republican National Guard for Piedmont.
 In early 1944 Benito Mussolini chose him as one of the judges in the Verona Trial against six members of the Grand Council of Fascism who, in the session of 25 July 1943, had voted a motion of no confidence against the Duce, causing his resignation and the fall of the regime.
 The trial lasted from 8 to 10 January 1944, and resulted in five of the six defendants being sentenced to death, the sentence being carried out on 11 January.

-At 18:00 on January 12, 1944, while returning to Turin from Verona after the trial, Mittica's Fiat 1500 overturned and fell into a ditch near Greggio, along the Milan-Turin autoroute, due to a tire suddenly bursting; Mittica was killed instantly, while the driver and his adjutant were seriously injured.
+At 18:00 on 12 January 1944, while returning to Turin from Verona after the trial, Mittica's Fiat 1500 overturned and fell into a ditch near Greggio, along the Milan-Turin autoroute, due to a tire suddenly bursting; Mittica was killed instantly, while the driver and his adjutant were seriously injured.
 He was buried in the monumental cemetery of Turin.